Art Auctions in Ontario, Toronto & Canada - Online Live Art Auctions Guide

 Notable Artists and Works

 As far as the Inuit art auctions are concerned, there are a few artists that stand out.
 Kenojuak Ashevak's vivid graphics are highly cherished by collectors.
 Pitseolak Ashoona's drawings are richly detailed descriptions of traditional life.
-Shuvinai Ashoona's 2019 piece Clams gives something new to look at in the market.
+Shuvinai Ashoona's 2019 piece Clams introduces something new in the market.

-- Pudlo Pudlat - known for artistic graphic solutions
+- Pudlo Pudlat - known for imaginative graphic compositions

-- Kananginak Pootoogook - known for wildlife representations
+- Kananginak Pootoogook - famous for wildlife representations

 Market Values and Estimates